Clearing the Shopware Cache

-Shopware stores data generated during operation in a cache directory, which is not automatically cleaned up and can quickly take up a lot of memory.
+Shopware stores data generated during operation in a cache directory, which is not automatically cleared and can quickly take up a lot of storage space.

-In this Help Center article, we explain manual cache cleanup and how to set up automated cleanup.
+In this Help Center article, we explain how to manually clear the cache and how to set up automated clearing.

 Prerequisites